Balt'Amour carries some of the greatest bloodlines in

 |

-topline.
-He had a beautiful face, slim riding horse neck, good
+had a beautiful face, slim riding horse neck, good

 shoulder, wither, & croup connection.
 Good mover & great jumper through tight front end.
 Ahorn became an international